liupeng1204/immersive-library-demo/README.md

 ```bash
 yarn
 ```

+It is important to have your developer key as an environment variable, a variable must be set like this: `VITE_SUPERVIZ_DEVELOPER_KEY`=API_KEY_HERE

 After that, the demo is ready to be used.
 To run the development environment, from the root run: